Volunteer Abroad & Earn College Credit With UNIV304

 What is UNIV304?

-This course provides opportunities for global experiential learning that applies to a wide variety of majors and disciplines.
+Volunteering abroad for college students provides opportunities for global experiential learning and applies to a wide variety of majors and disciplines.
 During this course you will apply critical thinking skills, field observations, and reflective processing to explore the contextual impacts and opportunities associated with your international sustainable development projects.

 You’ll learn about the three pillars of sustainability (economic, environmental and social) and be challenged to reflect on your ability to change the world through a combination of experiential learning, dialogue circles, self-reflection, and traditional education.
 This course optimizes cultural immersion, expands your perspectives on sustainable development and enriches personal growth.
-It’s challenging intellectually, physically, and emotionally and will heighten your experience.
+It’s volunteering abroad for college students, and will challenge you intellectually, physically, and emotionally.

 How Does UNIV304 Work?